-Of course, there are nuances to properly hosting a Q&A session and things to do to make it more impactful, inspiring and engaging.
-We’ll definitely get into that.
-But let’s take a closer look at WHY you should even be taking the time to organize a live Q&A session:
+Of course, there are nuances to properly hosting a Q&A session and things to do to make it more impactful, inspiring, and engaging.
+We’ll get into that, but let’s take a closer look at why you should take the time to organize a live Q&A session:

-- Allows the company to address concerns or questions
+- It allows the company to address concerns or questions.

-During this time of social distancing, a lot of people have grown bored of Netflix and have instead started looking for ways to connect with other people online.
+During this time of social distancing, many people have grown bored with Netflix and have instead started looking for ways to connect with other people online.
 That’s led to Twitch reaching its highest numbers of all time.
 That’s because watching streamers includes interaction.
 There’s a chat, the streamer responds — sometimes they even let followers play games with them or win prizes.
 This train of thought can be utilized in business meetings as well.

 54% of remote workers in 2019 (before COVID-19) felt disconnected from the company.
 That number has probably increased.
 Q&A sessions ensure that you can make those personal connections with employees and teams.
-They’ll appreciate you taking the time to answer their questions and concerns in such a direct and personal way.
+They’ll appreciate you taking the time to answer their questions and concerns directly and personally.

 When Should You Host a Live Q&A Session?

-While having online meetings is important in times where face-to-face discussions and meetings can’t happen, it’s still important to limit the amount of meetings you have.
-A study by the Harvard Business Review revealed that 65% of managers felt that meetings kept them from completing their own work.
-71% said meetings are unproductive and 64% said meetings “come at the expense of deep thinking.”
+While having online meetings is vital when face-to-face discussions and meetings can’t happen; it’s still important to limit the number of meetings you have.
+A study by the Harvard Business Review revealed that 65% of managers felt that meetings kept them from completing their work.
+71% said meetings are unproductive, and 64% said meetings “come at the expense of deep thinking.”

 Perhaps even more important, 62% of managers felt that meetings miss opportunities to bring teams closer together.
-So while meetings shouldn’t take over your work week, the meetings you DO have should focus on building teams up and connecting everyone.
+So while meetings shouldn’t take over your workweek, the meetings you DO have should focus on building teams and connecting everyone.
 That’s why Q&As are so important — and that’s why every meeting should end with a Q&A session.

 Time of Day

-When hosting a Q&A session, you obviously want to pick the most optimal time in order to have the most people present.
+When hosting a Q&A session, you want to pick the most optimal time to have the most people present.
 But the best time is different for everyone.
-The best thing to do is to ask the employees participating in the meeting what time of day works best for them.
-Find out when they are most productive and let them work during those times if possible.
+The best thing to do is ask the employees who are participating in the meeting what time of day works best for them.
+Find out when they are most productive and let them work during those times, if possible.
 A recent study found that employees are their most productive in the mornings during the first few days of the week.
 So it might be best to hold off your meeting until afternoon on Wednesday, using the Q&A as a mid-week check-in.

 How to Prepare for a Q&A Session